weeeBox/mobile-system-design/README.md

       - additional overhead due to TLS Handshake and HTTP-headers
   - **long polling**:
      - pros:
-       - instant notification (no additional delay)
+       - instant notification (no additional delay).
      - cons:
        - more complex and requires more server-side resources.
        - keeps a persistent connection until the server replies.